cheeseweasel/amz_sp_api/lib/fulfillment-inbound-api-model/README.md

 end

 api_instance = AmzSpApi::FulfillmentInboundApiModel::FbaInboundApi.new
-body = AmzSpApi::FulfillmentInboundApiModel::CreateInboundShipmentPlanRequest.new # CreateInboundShipmentPlanRequest |
+body = AmzSpApi::FulfillmentInboundApiModel::CreateInboundShipmentPlanRequest.new # CreateInboundShipmentPlanRequest | The request schema for the CreateInboundShipmentPlanRequest operation.

 begin